National Directory of Accredited RN Programs

 Find qualified nursing schools that currently offer Registered Nurse education programs |

-RN Diploma / Certificate ProgramsOur registered nursing (RN) school catalog includes all state-approved accredited RN programs.
+RN Diploma / Certificate ProgramsOur registered nursing school catalog includes all state-approved accredited RN programs.
 If you notice a program that is not on our list that you would like to suggest that we add please send an email with the school name and address.
 There are 3 types of RN programs, each resulting in a different degree awarded upon completion.
-Upon completion, you’ll see plenty of job opportunities where ever you would like to work, especially with the help of a nurse staffing agency.
-Read our summary of each pathway to becoming a registered nurse to choose which path is right for you.
+After becoming a nurse you can source job openings on job websites, hospital websites, classifieds, temp agencies or with the help of a nurse staffing agency.
+Read our summary of each pathway to becoming a registered nurse (R.N.) to determine which path is right for you.

 Individual program accreditations are granted by the State Board of Nursing for each state.
 It is important to verify a school’s current approval status before attending their program.
 You can verify by contacting the board of nursing in the state where the school is located.